Maize-Genetics-and-Genomics-Database/pandagma_scripts/README.md

 _File names_: Must be prefixed with the gene model prefix, e.g. Zm00001eb.Zm-B73-REFERENCE-NAM-5.0_Zm000001eb.1.cds.fa.

+_CDS files_:
+Must contain only the canonical CDSs.

 ###Gene families###
 As gene family analyses rely on datasets from multiple groups, the nomenclature varies greatly, making file preparation a challenge.
 Each dataset will need to be assigned a prefix, following the format of gene model prefixes in maize.
 To avoid the possibility of naming conflicts, start the numbering at 99999.
 For example, Ph99999aa is the prefix for Panicum\_hallii\_590, and Ph99998aa for Ph99998aa.Panicum\_hallii\_591.